The page for smartphones is this place

 Transition risks (1.5℃ Scenario)

+The characteristics and magnitude of transition risks’ financial impact vary by sector.
+Also, these factors may be altered going forward by measures undertaken by businesses pursuing carbon neutrality.
+Accordingly, our qualitative analysis has targeted priority sectors selected via qualitative analysis.
 In addition, we have positioned “introduction and/or heightening of carbon tax” as an important risk factor to be used as an assumption for our scenario in light of the universal impact of such taxation on each sector.
-Moreover, in reference to publicly approved scenarios, we have assumed a 1.5℃ rise in global temperature to assess the resulting future impact on our clients.
+Moreover, in reference to publicly approved scenarios, we have assumed a 1.5°C rise in global temperature to assess the resulting future impact on our clients.
 In this way, we estimated our exposure to credit risks that may emerge during the period leading up to 2050.

 Assumptions for the Scenario The assumed impact on the Group’s credit risk exposure is based on additional expenses that would be incurred by clients due to the introduction and/or heightening of carbon tax as well as future business responses to the growing public call for carbon neutrality